Ex-boyfriend guilty on all four counts in murder of Madeline Kingsbury of Winona

 Fravel and Kingsbury had an on-again, off-again relationship for seven years before Kingsbury’s disappearance.
 Kingsbury would often complain that Fravel never helped out around the house, according to her friends and family.

-They also testified in court about instances of domestic abuse, including the time in September 2021 when Fravel grabbed Kingsbury by the neck from behind and pushed her onto a couch while they were watching a documentary about Gabby Petito, the Florida blogger whose boyfriend killed her and hid her body earlier that year.
+They also testified in court about instances of domestic abuse, including the time in September 2021 when Fravel grabbed Kingsbury by the neck from behind and pushed her onto a couch while they were watching a documentary about Gabby Petito, the Florida woman whose boyfriend killed her and hid her body earlier that year.
+He told her he could make her “disappear like Gabby Petito.”

-Kingsbury and her children stayed with her parents, David and Cathy Kingsbury, at their home afterward.
+Afterward, Kingsbury and her children stayed with her parents, David and Cathy Kingsbury.

 David Kingsbury told the court that he urged Madeline to file a police report over the incident, but she never did.
-Kingsbury said he thought Madeline “tempered her description” of the incident after she had time to think about her future with Fravel, as well as how leaving him would affect their children’s relationship with him.
+Kingsbury said he thought Madeline “tempered her description” of what happened after she had time to think about her future with Fravel, as well as how leaving him would affect their children’s relationship with him.

 The last time Kingsbury was seen alive was March 31, 2023.
 She and Fravel dropped off their kids at a Winona day care.
 Kingsbury was set to go to work at Mayo Clinic in Rochester that day but never made it.